dianwen-ng/SIIMS_ACR_Pneumothorax-Kaggle/README.md

 <img src="https://github.com/DW-Hwang/SIIMS_ACR_Pneumothorax-Kaggle/blob/master/screenshots/UNet.jpg" width= "720" height="580"/>

-Similarly, we performed ensembling with stacking of our four models.
+Similarly, we performed ensembling with stacking of our four models to obtain our final segmentation model.
 The details to the training can be accessed [here](https://github.com/DW-Hwang/SIIMS_ACR_Pneumothorax-Kaggle/blob/master/Segmentation/Segmentation.ipynb)